Wilhelm Dreher

-Dreher was a member of the Reichstag, first being elected in 1928 and retaining his seat until the defeat of Nazi Germany.
+Dreher was one of the first 12 Nazi Party deputies elected to the Reichstag at the 1928 parliamentary election.
+He represented electoral constituency 31 (Württemberg) and retained his seat until the defeat of Nazi Germany.
 In the early 1930s, he was close to Gregor Strasser for a time.
-He was recognised within the Nazi Party as an economics specialist and he wrote on this topic for Völkischer Beobachter.
+He was recognised within the Nazi Party as an economics specialist and he wrote on this topic for Völkischer Beobachter, the official Nazi newspaper.

-In 1933, he became the Polizeidirektor in Ulm and an Oberführer in the SS.
+In 1933, he became the Polizeidirektor (police chief) in Ulm and an SS-Oberführer in the Schutzstaffel (SS).